chrper80/Milestone-project2/README.md

 4: missing semicolon. *I fixed those.*

-It also gives me that there are 10 unused variables.
-It´s when i use jQuery.
-My mentor says i don´t have to worry about those.
+It also gives me that there are 10 unused variables. *It´s when i use jQuery.
+My mentor says i don´t have to worry about those*

 ### Lighthouse